rspring/Esphome-Growatt/README.md

 _esp8266:_ This is automatically filled with the correct board type

-_logger:_ Logging via USB must be disabled as it uses the exact same pins we use to communicate with the module.
+_logger:_ As hardware serial is used, the logging via USB must be disabled.
+The serial logging uses the exact same pins we need to communicate with the MAX485TTL to RS485 module.
 Disabling logging is done by setting its bautrate to zero.

 _api:_ The encryption key